bordenit/LetsEncrypt/test/Integration/README.md

 Integration Testing
 ===================

-This project has automated tests for integration, so here is no need to manually test.
-However, you can if you choose.
+This project has automated tests for integration, but you can test it manually if you choose.

 ## Testing in development using ngrok